A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 968 023 363

-This is a great location, right on the beach, friendly staff, and good service.
+This location is right on the beach, with friendly staff and good service.

 We had a large Dorada (gilt-head bream) at €45 per kilo and chips and salad.